craftycorvid/Vanilla-Tweaks-Data-Fixer/README.md

 2. Make SURE you can load that backup of your world if things go sideways
 3. I'm serious, it's not my fault if you lose your whole world!
 4. Install 1.20.6, fabric, the updated Armored Elytra data pack and this mod
-5. Start the server and connect to it, or load the world you are trying to update
+5. Start the game and optimize your world
+    - On a server add `--forceUpgrade`
+    - On a client select the save, click Edit, click Optimize World
-7. Test if your armored elytra will properly split on a grindstone
+6. Test if your armored elytra will properly split on a grindstone
 7. Shut down the server or close your game
 8. Delete this mod, its job is done
 9. Enjoy!